ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 Conflicted documents harm performance.
 A highly concurrent update-in-place pattern also increases the likelihood that writes get rejected.
 In that situation, the `_rev` parameter isn’t the expected one, which forces your application to retry and delay processing.

-We found that this conflicted-document scenario is significantly more likely to happen for updates that occur more often than once a second.
-We recommend immutable documents for updates that occur more than once every ten seconds to be on the safe side.
+This conflicted-document scenario is significantly more likely to happen for updates that occur more often than once a second.
+Use immutable documents for updates that occur more than once every ten seconds to be on the safe side.
+{: note}

 ## How can I use views to pre-calculate results rather than as search indexes?
 {: #use-views-to-pre-calculate-results-rather-than-as-search-indexes}